netd-tud/artifacts-conext21-dns-fwd/dns-honeypot-sensors/info.md

 Configure interfaces:

-`in` interface is used for receiving requests from client.
+`in` interface is used for receiving requests from clients.
 In our case, we can receive traffic for the current prefix on 3 different interfaces.

 `dns` interface is used for communicating with the public DNS resolver.